LighghtEeloo/lala-lang/nana/Proposal.md

 Here in `tuple` we treat `a = 1; b = 2;` as binder space, and `a, b` as value space.
 The spaces will be treated differently according to the blocks it lies in.
 See [Binder Space](#binder-space) section for further explanation.

-Also all blocks can be "gated" and form a gated block.
+In addition, all blocks can be "gated" and form a gated block.
 This is similar to the concept of "closure", or "lambda function".
 It provides a way to eject binders at the time of function application.
 Another hello world example is

 ```nana
 (